 - Woolly Mammoth Fuzz

 ZVex Effects was founded in 1994 by Zachary Vex in Minneapolis, Minnesota, USA.
 The company is still headquartered in Minneapolis today.

 Official Website: zvex.com

 Meris is a very small pedal manufacturing team based in Ventura, California.
 The company’s product line is limited and features both pedals and modular synth units.
 By these factors, I’d say Meris is certainly “boutique”.

-We will see, by simply looking at each Meris pedal, that these effects units are packed full of functionality.
+By simply looking at each Meris pedal, we will see that these effects units are packed full of functionality.
 This brand produces excellent pedals capable of the more “standard” effects with capabilities far beyond the typical pedal effect unit.

-In terms of build quality, Meris assembles their pedals with electrical precision and durability, ensuring each pedal will withstand the enevitable wear and tear of stompboxes.
+In terms of build quality, Meris assembles their pedals with electrical precision and durability, ensuring each pedal will withstand the inevitable wear and tear of stompboxes.

 Here are a few Meris pedals to check out: